 Students who complete the basic course and desire to pursue the program for a commission may apply for enrollment in the advanced course.
 A special basic camp, two-year program is available for transfer students and others who were unable to take ROTC prior to their last two years in school.
 This program allows immediate acceleration into the advanced course.
 Students should consult the professor of military science prior to June 1 annually for information concerning the basic camp.
 Students with prior military service may also apply for immediate enrollment as an advanced course student.
 Applicants must be physically qualified and be selected by the professor of military science.
 The criterion for selection is based on both academic proficiency and leadership potential.

 There are many activities sponsored by the Nanook Battalion.
 The ROTC Color Guard team opens UAF hockey, basketball and other sporting and community events.
 They provide a recognized trained and dedicated guard for the national colors during the national anthem and opening ceremony.
-The Ranger Challenge team represents the Nanook Battalion and UAF in an annual military skill-based competition in Hawaii.
-The Nanook Battalion has a complete set of match grade rifles and pistols for marksmanship training.
-Army training such as Airborne School, Air Assault School, Northern Warfare Training and Mountaineering School are also offered to students.
+The Ranger Challenge team represents the Nanook Battalion and UAF in an annual military skill-based competition in Oregon.
+Army training such as Airborne School, Air Assault School, Northern Warfare Training and Mountaineering School are also offered to eligible students.

 At an annual UAF ceremony, awards are presented for outstanding academic, athletic and leadership achievement, as well as excellence in ROTC skills.